JocysCom/VsAiCompanion/README.md

 This application (or extension) enables you to create sophisticated prompt templates and incorporate data from a variety of sources, including the Clipboard, Selection, Active Document, Selected Documents, Active Project, Selected Project, Solution, Selected Error, or Chat History.
 With a single button press, you can execute this template.
 The data will be transmitted to the AI model of your preference for results at https://api.openai.com.

+## Data Safety Concerns

+OpenAI will not use the data submitted by customers via the API to train or improve its models, unless customers explicitly decide to share their data for this purpose.
+Customers have the option to opt-in to share data.
+Please note that this data policy does not apply to OpenAI's Non-API consumer services like ChatGPT or DALL·E. More information can be found at: https://openai.com/policies/api-data-usage-policies."

 ## Where to get API Organization ID and API Key?

 https://platform.openai.com/account/org-settings